-- Attend school daily, arrive on time, and be prepared to learn. - Bring necessary materials/supplies; turn in completed assignments and homework on time. - Know and follow classroom rules and the school rules (including dressing appropriately and respecting our gum-free environment). - Check PowerSchool at least once a week, as I am responsible for the grades I earn. - Use my planner for homework assignments as well as other activities.
+- Attend school daily, arrive on time, and be prepared to learn. - Bring necessary materials/supplies; turn in completed assignments and homework on time. - Know and follow classroom rules and the school rules including positive and kind language towards others, cell phone/technology expectations and dress code. - Be respectful to all classmates and - Check PowerSchool at least once a week, as I am responsible for the grades I earn. - Use my planner for homework assignments as well as other activities.
 Respect the school, classmates, staff, and families. - Lastly, I have read the Cavitt Student Handbook and understand the rules and consequences for infractions.